trane-project/trane-cli/README.md

     score           Record the mastery score (1-5) for the current exercise
 ```

-There are however, some details which warrant further explanations.
+There are however, some details which warrant further explanation.

 The `filter metadata` command allows you to define simple metadata filters.
 For example, to only
 show exercises for the major scale in the key of C, you can type: